timothymillar/TEFingerprint/docs/method.rst

 will often contain fewer than :math:`m_\text{pts}` objects (as few a single object in a cluster regardless :math:`m_\text{pts}`.

-The properties of IDBCAN make for intuitive identification of clusters in a univariate space and the appropriate values for parameters required by IDBCAN can be logically estimated when identifying clusters of informative reads in TEFingerprint.
+The properties of DBICAN make for intuitive identification of clusters in a univariate space and the appropriate values for parameters required by DBICAN can be logically estimated when identifying clusters of informative reads in TEFingerprint.
 The value :math:`\varepsilon` is the expected interval width of a